SemParser: A Semantic Parser for Log Analysis: Evaluation

+When conducting experiments, we feed parsing results from log messages into different models.
+Different from previous work~\cite{du2017deeplog,zhang2019robust,lu2018detecting,nedelkoski2020self} that only employs templates to form the input sequence $x_0, x_1, ...,x_m$ where $x_i$ refers to the $i^{th}$ message in the sequence, we equip the sequence with extracted semantics.
+Specifically, for each log message in the sequence, we concatenate template, concepts, instances as follows:

-To specify the corresponding relationship within a CI pair, we concatenate the concept and instance inside the same one $\tilde{x_i}$.
-Otherwise, an $<$NIL$>$ token indicating the orphan situation is added.
-A special $<$SEP$>$ token is used to divide different messages in a session.
-Afterwards, the sequence $[\tilde{x_0}, \tilde{x_1}, ...,\tilde{x_n}]$ will be fed into the model as features.
-Following previous anomaly detection works~\cite{du2017deeplog, zhang2019robust, lu2018detecting, nedelkoski2020self}, we use Precision, Recall, and F1 as the evaluation metrics.
+To specify the corresponding relationship within a CI pair, we concatenate the concept and instance in $sem_i$.
+Otherwise, an $<$NIL$>$ token replaces another half pair, indicating the orphan situation.
+A special $<$SEP$>$ token is used to separate template and semantics.
+Afterwards, the sequence $\tilde{x_0}, \tilde{x_1}, ...,\tilde{x_m}$ containing $m$ messages will be fed into the model for prediction.
+Following previous anomaly detection work~\cite{du2017deeplog, zhang2019robust, lu2018detecting, nedelkoski2020self}, we use Precision, Recall, and F1 as the evaluation metrics.